 Now we’re in familiar territory.

-I have watched Blackadder’s Christmas Carol more times than I can count to the point where it’s almost lost all meaning to me.
+I have watched Blackadder’s Christmas Carol more times than I can count to the point where it’s lost all meaning to me.
 I know it line for line and have done since I was 15.
-I’m sure this probably won’t affect my judgement of it below.
+I’m sure this won’t affect my judgement of it.

 ‘In the reign of good Queen Vic there stood, in Dumpling Lane in old London town, the moustache shop of Ebenezer Blackadder, the kindest and loveliest man in all England.’

 Maybe it’s just a fever dream but does the set here look like the set from Rich Little’s Christmas Carol?

 God, I hope it is a fever dream.

 Ebenezer Blackadder bursts in with a “Humbug!
 Humbug!
 Humbug, Mr Baldrick?“.
 (As the lyrics to the theme song state, he’s sickeningly good).
 This is not the Blackadder we know and love.